Kentucky police: Suspect in wife's death shot behind school

-Jesse Kilgus, 51, was shot in his van outside John Hardin High School in Elizabethtown, where he went to check his child out of school, Trooper Jeff Gregory said.
+Jesse Kilgus, 51, was shot in his van outside John Hardin High School in Elizabethtown, where he went to check his child out of school, Kentucky State Police said.

-News outlets report the shooting happened around 1 p.m.
-Gregory said no students or school employees were harmed.
+Trooper Jeff Gregory told news outlets the shooting happened around 1 p.m.
+Wednesday that no students or school employees were harmed.

-Gregory said police found the body of Ruth Marie Kilgus, 46, and learned Jesse Kilgus planned to pick up his child from school and confronted him there.
+Gregory said police had initially found the body of Ruth Marie Kilgus, 46, and learned that Jesse Kilgus planned to pick up his child from school before they confronted him outside the school.

-Gregory did not yet have details about the circumstances that led to the shooting but said seven officers from three departments fired shots.
+Gregory did not have any further details late Wednesday about the circumstances that led to the shooting but he said seven officers from three departments fired shots.

 Hardin County Schools Superintendent Teresa Morgan said the student involved will receive trauma counseling after losing both parents Wednesday.